Moroccan Beef Stew

 Instructions

-- 4Add the water, the tomato paste, honey, crushed red pepper, and salt.
-Give everything a good stir to dissolve the tomato paste.
-Let it come up to a boil then reduce the heat to low, place a lid on top, and let it simmer for one hour.
+- 4Add water, tomato paste, honey, red pepper flakes, and salt to taste.
+Stir well to dissolve the tomato paste.
+Bring to a boil over medium-high heat, then reduce to low heat, cover with a lid, and simmer for 45 minutes.

-- 5While the stew is simmering, cook the jasmine rice.
-Add the dry rice and 3 cups of water to a medium pot.
-Bring it up to a boil with a lid in place.
-As soon as it reaches a rolling boil, reduce the heat to the lowest setting and let simmer for 20 minutes.
-After 20 minutes, turn the heat off and let the pot sit, undisturbed, until you are ready to serve.
+- 5While the stew simmers, cook the jasmine rice: combine the dry rice and water in a separate medium pot, bring to a rolling boil over high heat with the lid on, then immediately reduce to the lowest heat setting and simmer covered for 20 minutes.
+Remove from heat and let sit undisturbed until ready to serve.

 Nutrition — Per Serving